-Each device~$c$ only uploads updates of the part of the \ac{NN} that was not frozen~($\tilde{w}_{\text{train},c}$) to the server.
-The server aggregates partial updates for each model parameter from devices that have trained it.
-This scheme allows \emph{CoCo-FL} to reduce communication overhead while maintaining a high convergence speed. \cref{algo:server} details the server operation and \cref{fig:system_model} illustrates \emph{CoCo-FL} in a nutshell.
+\textbf{Aggregation of Partial Updates}: Each device~$c$ only uploads updates of the blocks that were trained in full precision~($\tilde{w}_{\text{train},c}$), hence, not frozen or quantized.
+The server (\cref{algo:server}) weighs the updates based on the number of devices that have trained each block to account for partial training on the devices. \cref{fig:system_model} shows CoCoFL in a nutshell.